fbpx

 • Support the expansion, offering, and enrollment in diverse coverage options like association health plans to decrease costs and increase access for small businesses.

-• Urge Centers for Medicaid and Medicare Services (CMS) to account for inflation in FY24 to assist with the continuing strain on healthcare resources, such as hospitals and long-term care facilities, and the healthcare workforce.
+• Urge Centers for Medicaid and Medicare Services (CMS) to account for inflation in FY25 to assist with the continuing strain on healthcare resources, such as hospitals and long-term care facilities, and the healthcare workforce.

-Safeguarding Dobbins Air Reserve Base and Supporting Growth of Our Military and Defense Community:
+Safeguarding Dobbins Air Reserve Base and Supporting Growth of Our Military and Defense Community

-• Support the availability of TRICARE Reserve Select Insurance for Air Force Reservists, who are also federal civilian employees, which comprise a large portion of the population in Cobb County.
+• Support the immediate availability of TRICARE Reserve Select Insurance for Air Force Reservists, who are also federal civilian employees, which comprise a large portion of the population in Cobb County.